thellimist/TIL/README.md

 # TIL
 Daily short summaries of what I learned that day.

-## Losadfg
+## Logs
 ### Day 3: 27/01/2017
+####1
 UPS drivers try not to turn left.
 The reason is:
 - less accidents
-asdf- more predictable schedule meaning better time estamation.
+- more predictable schedule meaning better time estamation.

+####2
 `Ekol`'s second meaning is `okul` at the same time in Turkish.

+####3 What activity to do?
+Do something that interests you.
+Most of the time it'd be better to do it with people.
+If the person is interested in science go to a science museum with that person.
+If the person is interested in German culture travel to Germany with that person.
+Try finding mutual interests and do that activity.

+Mutual interest => more conversation about the activity => increase points in friendship Doing something interesting => More fun, knowledge sticks more

 ### Day 2: 26/01/2017
+####1
 There is a country named Guyana in South America.
 Most private schools there employee American teachers.

 ### Day 1: 25/01/2017